 Find out vaccination advice, where you can get help and what to do if you have symptoms from the information below.

 Where to get Information:

 For the latest advice, information and resources, please refer to:

-- Australian Rheumatology Association: See updated general and vaccination advice below for people with Rheumatoid and other Inflammatory Arthritis, Lupus and other Autoimmune Diseases
+- Australian Rheumatology Association: See updated vaccination advice below (30 March 2021)

 - healthdirect: or call 1800 022 222 (This is a free service where you can talk to a nurse or doctor who can help you know what to do.)

 - Coronavirus Health Information Line: